fsec404/fsec404.github.io/_posts/2019-09-15-Shanon-entropy.md

 	plot_entropy(entropy_chunk, offset_chunk)
 ```
-The above function divides the entire file into chunks of the specified size, and calculates the entropy for each chunk.
+The above function divides the entire file into chunks of the specified size and calculates the entropy for each chunk.
 Each chunk's entropy is stored in a list which we can use to plot the region based entropy.

 # Results
 Calculating the entropy of each chunk of the file helps us identify regions in the file where there might be compressed or encrypted data.
 To test this, I have put the compressed text file between the uncompressed file in the manner shown below.